Available Sophia Courses for Incoming First Year Students

 COMM 103 Introduction to Communication (3)

 Students develop an increased competency in communicating with precision and style, and also have the opportunity to think critically and creatively about the process of communication.
 Major topics in communication theory and practice are surveyed in addition to a focus on public speaking.
-Section 72232 also satisfies an LO2 Critical Thinking Seminar and LO2 Women’s Voices.
+Section 72006 also satisfies LO2 Critical Thinking Seminar; 72148 also satisfies an LO2 Women’s Voices and LO2 Critical Thinking Seminar; 72155 satisfies an LO2 Women’s Voices.

 COMM 103W Introduction to Communication (4)